Migration

 Section titled “What it can’t copy (yet)”- Objects in AWS Glacier / Deep Archive.
 Glacier objects need to be restored to standard S3 before they’re readable, and the tool doesn’t yet issue restore requests for you.
 If you try to migrate a bucket with Glacier objects mixed in, the copy will fail with

 Object in GLACIER, restore first.
 For now: restore the objects via the AWS Console oraws s3api restore-object, wait for the restore window to open, then start the migration.
-First-class Glacier source support is on the roadmap. - Sources that aren’t S3-compatible.
-Google Cloud Storage’s native API, Azure Blob, and FTP/SFTP sources are not supported.
-(GCS has an S3 interop mode that does work; you’d use it via the custom-endpoint option.).
-FTP/SFTP sources will soon be available to migrate to a Carolina Cloud bucket.
+First-class Glacier source support is on the roadmap. - Sources that aren’t S3-compatible or SFTP.
+Google Cloud Storage’s native API, Azure Blob, and plain FTP aren’t supported.
+(GCS has an S3 interop mode that works via the custom-endpoint option.
+For FTP servers, installing OpenSSH on the source is typically a one-liner —

 Step-by-step

-Section titled “1.
-Pick the source provider”The Provider dropdown has presets for the common cases — AWS S3 (eight regions), Wasabi (two regions), Backblaze B2.
-Pick the one that matches where your data lives now.
+Section titled “2a.
+(S3 sources) Pick a provider and enter credentials”The Provider dropdown has presets for the common cases — AWS S3 (eight regions), Wasabi (two regions), Backblaze B2.
 Each preset fills in the endpoint URL and the region automatically.

 If your source isn’t in the list, choose Custom endpoint… and fill in: